pratikchhya/plotly-challenge/README.md

  * Gauge Chart - plotted the Weekly Washing Frequency obtained from the `/metadata/<sample>`route.

-* Sample metadata from the route `/metadata/<sample>` was displayed.* Display each key/value pair from the metadata JSON object somewhere on the page.
+* Sample metadata from the route `/metadata/<sample>` was displayed.
+Each key/value pair from the metadata JSON object was displayed on     the page.

 ## Step 2 - Heroku

 Flask app was Deployed to Heroku.

-* You can use the provided sqlite file for the database.

 ## Flask API